 Because Apple and IBM won the PC wars I watched in dismay as my Atari was relegated to a single shelf in the stores along with Commodore software.
 Within three years you basically could not find anything to buy in the US for Atari or Commodore where I lived.
 I had move to an IBM PC which I couldn’t afford – they cost almost $5,000 back then so I had to build it piece meal from parts I swapped with other home builders back in the day.
 Eventually you buy computer pieces from catalogs which we read cover to cover when they came out like they were best sellers.

 There was an old bulletin board service company in Vienna Virginia which we hobbyists subscribed to before the Internet was a thing.
 It was called AOL.
-AOL had grown out of a special board for Commodore and Apple which is why I knew about it.
+AOL had grown out of a special board for Commodore and Apple which is why I knew about the AOL bulletin board.
 Don’t forget that back then I had an Atari.
-We were hunting anything which could soup up our Atari rigs and we met on AOL to swap software.
+We were hunting anything which could soup up our Atari rigs and we met on the AOL board to swap software.
 Given that we were using external modems which were horribly slow you can imagine how small the software was in order for us to download it from the bulletin board.
-I remember exchanging emails with Steve Case when I sent a suggestion which he personally responded in how to improve the service.
+I remember exchanging emails with Steve Case when I sent in a suggestion to AOL which he personally responded in how to improve the bulletin board service.
 By 2001 Steve Case would become the CEO of Time Warner when they purchased AOL for $164 Billion dollars!
 This is what I mean by what caused the Internet to explode.
-We were upgrading pieces of our rigs all the time – but it was the software which drove us and the Internet to expand out of nowhere.
+We were upgrading pieces of our rigs all the time – but it was the software which drove us and specifically propelled the Internet to expand at warp speed out of nowhere.

 AOL moved from a bulletin board service to becoming the largest Internet Service Provider (ISP) and in so doing they created software which they mailed for free to everybody.
 They enabled someone who knew nothing about computers to be able to send and receive email and surf the Internet.
 AOL drove the popular explosion of the Internet.
-Bill Gates commented at the time that the Internet was full of nothing but Pirates and initially did not think the Internet would become the thing.
+Bill Gates commented at the time that the Internet was full of nothing but Pirates and initially did not think the Internet could ever become a sustainable business.
 He changed his mind in a few months due to how fast the thing was expanding.

-I on the other hand parted ways with AOL before they went on to become an ISP because a guy named Marc Andreessen invented Netscape as a browser.
+I on the other hand parted ways with AOL before they went on to become the world’s largest ISP because of a guy named Marc Andreessen.
+He invented Netscape as a browser.
 I always went with the cheapest ISP given that with the Netscape browser I could easily cruise the web.
-In fact, Dave had shown me ARPANET which required you to type in commands at the bottom of the screen to move between libraries and such.
+In fact, Dave had shown me ARPANET in per-Internet days.
+It required you to type in commands at the bottom of the screen to move between libraries and such.
 Was pretty boring.
 But when Netscape arrived and I saw what it could do – I spent $5,000 building a serious PC tower rig.
 After I had it up and running – I hardly slept for two weeks.
 What I was doing was learning HTML in order to build my first website.

 I fell head over heels for the Internet because back then it was filled with hobbyists like me.
 People who build their own rigs and their own websites because nothing was for sale yet on the Internet.
 Maybe you found some advertising but that was it.
 TV began when people started sharing their home-made travel movies – well so did the Internet.
 Except our websites were about … well nothing really.
 My first website began with the hottest tech on the Net at that time – animated gifs.
 Images which moved like little movies.
 Then I added a family tree and then I started scanning photos of artwork and off I went.